Gallia Narbonensis

-The Roman Provinces in Gaul around 58 BC; the coastline shown here is the modern one, different from the ancient coastline in some parts of the English Channel.
+The Roman provinces in Gaul around 58 BC; the coastline shown here is the modern one, different from the ancient coastline in some parts of the English Channel.

 Gallia Narbonensis can be seen in the south of modern-day France as a Roman province.

-Gallia Narbonensis (Latin for "Gaul of Narbonne", from its chief settlement) (Note: The name is also variously expressed as Narbonese or Narbonnese Gaul, Narbonian Gaul, and Narbonensian Gaul.) was a Roman province located in Occitania and Provence, in Southern France.
-It was also known as Provincia Nostra ("Our Province"), because it was the first Roman province north of the Alps, and as Gallia Transalpina ("Transalpine Gaul"), distinguishing it from Cisalpine Gaul in Northern Italy.
+Gallia Narbonensis (Latin for 'Gaul of Narbonne', from its chief settlement) (Note: The name is also variously expressed as Narbonese or Narbonnese Gaul, Narbonian Gaul, and Narbonensian Gaul.) was a Roman province located in what today are Occitania and Provence, in Southern France.
+It was also known as Provincia Nostra ('Our Province'), because it was the first Roman province north of the Alps, and as Gallia Transalpina ('Transalpine Gaul'), distinguishing it from Cisalpine Gaul in Northern Italy.
 It became a Roman province in the late 2nd century BC.
-Gallia Narbonensis was bordered by the Pyrenees Mountains on the west, the Cévennes to the north, the Alps on the east, and the Gulf of Lion on the south; the province included the majority of the Rhone catchment.
+Gallia Narbonensis was bordered by the Pyrenees Mountains on the west, the Cévennes to the north, the Alps on the east, and the Gulf of Lion on the south; the province included the majority of the Rhône catchment.
 The western region of Gallia Narbonensis was known as Septimania.
-The province was a valuable part of the Roman Empire, owing to the Greek colony and later Roman Civitas of Massalia, its location between the Spanish provinces and Rome, and its financial output.
+The province was a valuable part of the Roman Empire, owing to the Roman civitas (and former Greek colony) of Massilia (modern Marseille), its location between the Spanish provinces (Hispania) and Rome, and its economic output.

 Names

-The province of Gallia Transalpina ("Transalpine Gaul") was later renamed Gallia Narbonensis, after its newly established capital of Colonia Narbo Martius (colloquially known as Narbo, at the location of the modern Narbonne), a Roman colony founded on the coast in 118 BC.
-The name Gallia Narbonensis most likely originates in the Augustan era.
+The province of Gallia Transalpina ('Transalpine Gaul') was later renamed Gallia Narbonensis, after its newly established capital of Colonia Narbo Martius (colloquially known as Narbo, at the location of the modern Narbonne), a Roman colony founded on the coast in 118 BC.
+The name Gallia Narbonensis most likely originated in the Augustan era.
 Its first recorded use was in a census conducted by Gnaeus Pullius Pollio.
-The Romans had called it Provincia Nostra ("our province") or simply Provincia ("the province").
-The term has survived in the modern name of Provence for the eastern part of the area (French Provence, Occitan Provença), now a region of France.
+The Romans had called it Provincia Nostra ('Our Province') or simply Provincia ('the Province').
+The term has survived in the modern French name of Provence (Occitan: Provença) for the eastern part of the area, which is now a region of France.